 - Memory loss affects day-to-day functions, like leaving the stove on, as well as forgetting where you parked.

 - Losing thought processes, hindering the ability to perform familiar tasks that were once effortless.
 Confusion about time and place.

 - Having a hard time finding the words that were at one time easy to say or know what they mean.

 - Problems with abstract thinking, having a hard time looking at the “whole” picture as well as solving problems.

-- Poor or decreased judgment with money as well as personal information, this can be when driving.
+- Poor or decreased judgment with money, as well as personal information, can be when driving.

-- Problems misplacing things all throughout the day.
+- Concerns about misplacing things all throughout the day.